Vayu303/Zero-Trust-Network-Access-Simulation-Packet-Tracer/README.md

 1. Open `network.pkt` in Cisco Packet Tracer
 2. Ensure that interfaces are enabled and switches are configured with VLANs
-3. Apply ACLs to correct routed subinterfaces (e.g., `int g0/0.10`)
+3. Check ACLs on routed subinterfaces (e.g., `int g0/0.10`), try to write new ones on your own and test
 4. Use PC in VLAN 10 (IT) to:
+    - SSH into switches (only SW-IT and SW-HR at the moment)
+5. Use PC in VLAN 20 or 30 to:
     - Obtain IP via DHCP
     - Resolve DNS
     - Access HTTP, FTP, HTTPS
-    - SSH into switches
-5. Test lateral movement blocks from SALES/HR to IT
+6. Test lateral movement blocks from SALES/HR to IT
-6. Use Syslog server to verify logging (where supported)

 ## 🧪 Testing Scenarios

-- ✅ DHCP from each VLAN
+- ✅ DHCP from VLAN 20 and 30
 - ✅ ACL restrictions between departments
 - ✅ RADIUS login authentication (local server)
 - ✅ SSH from IT → MGMT
-- ✅ Ping to honeypot (simulate detection)
+- ✅ HSRP failover
 - ❌ SNMP and Meraki are simulated only

 ## 🧱 Future Plans